Table grape: North America and Europe

 Table grapes commonly sold in North American and European markets include Sultana (Thompson Seedless), Flame, Muscat, Almeria, Niagara and Concord.

 In the United States, California remains the largest single producer of table grapes with over 85,000 acres under cultivation.
 According to the USDA over 70 varietals are grown in the state, but the bulk of shipments are limited to a dozen mainly seedless varieties often sold domestically under generic green, red, or black descriptors.

 Japan, Korea and East Asia

 In Japan, Korea and other East Asian markets, as well as supporting a market for imported grapes commonly produced in Australia and Chile, domestically produced table grapes are often grown and sold as premium gift products.

-In Japan Kyoho, Delaware and Pione grapes rank as the first, second and third most popular table grapes in terms production volume.
+In Japan, Kyoho, Delaware and Pione grapes rank as the first, second and third most popular table grapes in terms of production volume.
 In July 2015, setting new pricing records for Japanese premium table grapes, a single bunch of Ruby Roman grapes, containing 26 grapes at a weight of about 700 grams, sold for 1 million yen (around US$8400).

-In the Philippines, most table grapes in the country are imported although grapes can be cultivated in the islands.
+In the Philippines, most table grapes in the country are imported, although grapes can be cultivated in the islands.
 In the Ilocos region, the red cardinal is the most commonly grown variety.